raulpenya/iOS-Generic-Datasource/README.md

-# iOS-Generic-Networking-Datasource
+# iOS-Generic-Datasource
-Light generic networking datasource that fits in every project
+Light weight generic datasource that fits in every project